Turn Your Life Around

 It is important that we see patients every 3 months for multiple reasons.
 First, it allows us to monitor your progress and make adjustments to your treatment plan as needed.

 Second, if you are prescribed a stimulant medication, our clinicians can only write for 3 months of prescriptions at a time due to South Carolina law.
-A stimulant prescription is NOT refillable, but we are allowed to print 3 months of prescriptions at a time and each prescription expires after 90 days.
+A stimulant prescription is NOT refillable, but we are allowed to electronically send 3 months of prescriptions at a time and each prescription expires after 90 days.
 In addition, it is important to follow weight, height, blood pressure, and heart rate in patients who take any medications.

 The questionnaires and rating scales used in the initial visit will be repeated to monitor growth and progress.